xfbs/passgen/NOTES.md

 ## Tools

 This repository also contains a few tools that are useful in working with or inspecting the parsed data.

 * `pattern-dump` parses a pattern and dumps it in a human-readable format.
 * `pattern-choices` calculates how many possible choices there are for a given pattern.

 ## Version

-When bumping the version, be sure to change it in all places:
+When bumping the version, be sure to change it in the `meson.build` file, which contains the autoratative version number that is used to generate the man page and the code.

-* Makefile
-* man/passgen.1
-* Code

 ## Generating documentation